 Our approach is inspired by Shadow Tomography [44], [45] that is applied to identical copies of quantum states.
-In what follows we explain this procedure.
-We perform the following procedure for each sample $(\rho_i, y_i), i \in [n]$ and then explain our approach.
+To the best of our knowledge, this is the first work on applying such a technique to a learning context.
+Moreover, we consider an extension of it to randomly generated states; rather than identical copies. we perform the following procedure for each sample $(\rho_i, y_i), i \in [n]$ .
+In what followed, we explain our approach.